Student Rights & Code of Conduct

 Program directors including coaches may be notified if a student is in violation of a Class C Violation.
 The program director may impose further sanctions at their discretion.

 RESIDENCE HALL PROBATION

 This is a formal probationary status for a period of time not to exceed one semester.
-The terms and conditions will be set by the CSW or Dean of Students or the Residence Life Director depending on the circumstances and the individual needs of the student.
+The terms and conditions will be set by the CSW, Dean of Students or Residence Life Director, depending on the circumstances and the individual needs of the student.